Associate Professor, Dr. Tran Thanh Nam. (Photo: NVCC) |

 Gen Z is also facing a fierce situation of elimination and layoffs in the labor market.
 So what adjustments do young people need to make to adapt and equip themselves with specific skills for new opportunities?

-To adapt to the fierce elimination and layoff situation in the labor market, young citizens need to equip themselves with the 4 Cs to succeed in life and work (this is an approach according to the Learning Compass perspective of the countries of the Organization for Economic Cooperation and Development - OECD).
+To adapt to the fierce situation of elimination and layoffs in the labor market, young citizens need to equip themselves with the 4 Cs to succeed in life and work (this is an approach according to the Learning Compass of the countries of the Organization for Economic Cooperation and Development - OECD).
 These are Critical thinking, Creativity, Communication, and Collaboration.

-To succeed in an uncertain world, McKinsey Group (a management and strategy consultancy for corporations, governments and multinational organizations) believes that young people must have a disciplined spirit (self-leadership); the ability of the head (brain thinking); the ability of the heart (persuasive communication ability) and the ability of the hands (digital ability to increase work efficiency).
-At a minimum, young people need to have such skills to train themselves in their journey of personality and career development.
+To succeed in an uncertain world, McKinsey (a management consulting and strategic consulting firm for corporations, governments and multinational organizations) believes that young people must have self-discipline (self-leadership); brainpower (brain thinking); heartpower (persuasive communication skills) and handpower (digital skills to increase work efficiency).
+At least these skills are needed for young people to train themselves in their journey of personality and career development.

 Thank you!